roman-ra/tinylinalg/README.md

 # tinylinalg
-Minimal linear algebra library for use in graphics and game projects
+Minimal linear algebra library for use in graphics and game projects (aka reinvention of the wheel).

+This project is an excercise at using templates and GoogleTest.
+Vectors can be of arbitrary dimensions and have components of types that satisfy `std::integral<T> || std::floating_point<T>`.
+I tried keeping the Vector class as generic as possible to avoid code duplication (e.g., for addition operator, since addition is done the same way for vectors of all dimensions).
+Sadly, there is still a lot of code duplication in the implementation of arithmetical operators.
+Partial specializations for 2D, 3D, and 4D vectors are solely for the purpose of providing a nice way to access their components by name (e.g., `vec.x` and `vec.y`).